-- Come on into the restaurant bring your clip board and pens - We should be set up on the right side of the restaurant. - Find Betty-she will confirm your registration and have you sign waivers and give you any additional course materials and stuff. - Ask for Rally time and synchronize your stopwatch / digital watch to the second - Find yourself a seat and order some breakfast. - Introduce yourself around and meet some of the people - We will begin the course at 10:00am
+- Come on into the restaurant bring your clip board and pens - We should be set up on the right side of the restaurant. - Find Kevin or Ryan they will confirm your registration and have you sign waivers and give you any additional course materials and stuff. - Ask for Rally time and synchronize your stopwatch / digital watch to the second - Find yourself a seat and order some breakfast. - Introduce yourself around and meet some of the people - We will begin the course at 9:30am SHARP